Student Technology Guide

-All approved applications will be installed prior to the start of the semester (assuming vendor can deliver in time).
+All approved applications will only be installed prior to the start of the Fall semester (assuming vendor can deliver in time).
 You are responsible for testing your software before the first day of classes.
 The electronic request form has a field for you to provide the best contact information and instructions for completing this task.
-You will be able to test the software on specific stations in the SSB 103 computing lab or the Faculty Resource Center in ESH 105 starting in December.
+You will be able to test the software on specific stations in the SSB 103 computing lab or the Learning Research Lab in ESH 105.

 If you would like for your students to have remote access to an application to perform homework or prepare for class, please request that software be made available on TritonApps and we will investigate whether vendor licensing would allow that and whether the application will work in this remote environment.
 Also, if possible, please provide any specific use-case information that could be documented to justify additional costs that might be incurred to provide remote access.

 PLEASE NOTE: The below requirements apply to all application requests.

 All applications installed and run on the PCs in the labs and classrooms must be software for Windows.
 Each must be a desktop application able to run in Windows 10 64-bit.
 If the application is not available in a version Windows that can run in this environment, it will not be purchased or supported.
 All applications requested for the Macintosh platform must be OS Catalina 10.15.5 compatible.

 All applications requested will be tested for hardware compatibility across the lab and classroom environment.
 The results of these compatibility tests may be used to determine whether or not the application is purchased for installation.

 All applications installed in the labs and classrooms must be network compatible and offer concurrent use licensing.
 No software will be purchased that requires registration on individual computer or requires a license for every workstation or user.